onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>output</tt> : T</dt>
 <dd>Weighted loss float Tensor.
-If reduction is 'none', this has the shape of [batch_size], or [batch_size, d1, d2, ..., dk] in case of K-dimensional loss.
+If reduction is 'none', this has the shape of [batch_size], or [batch_size, D1, D2, ..., Dk] in case of K-dimensional loss.
 Otherwise, it is a scalar.</dd>
 </dl>

 #### Type Constraints